 The screening intervals of included trials ranged from 3 to 5 years, but none were designed to test differences in colposcopy rates or false negatives with shorter and longer intervals within a trial (Appendix F Table 9).
-The longest maximum screening intervals tested were in the FINNISH trial126 (5 years) and the POBASCAM trial122, 140, 141 (4 to 5 years).
-The shortest intervals were tested in the ARTISTIC trial with two screening rounds at approximately 3 year intervals.119, 137-139 There were no ICC cases among women who had screened negative at the previous round.
-The longer intervals trials did identify ICC cases among women who had tested negative, but attribution to the interval is not certain because these trials had larger samples than ARTISTIC, and there were very few ICC cases overall.
-Specifically, in the FINNISH trial, there were five ICC cases (of 57,135 screened) in the intervention group and two ICC cases (of 61,241 screened) in the control group after a negative screening result at the first round of screening and 5 years of followup (maximum).
-The POBASCAM trial reported 13 cases of ICC among women screened with normal cytology in the control arm, and two cases of ICC among women with normal cotesting results (i.e., cytology normal, hrHPV negative) over two rounds of screening.
-In 14 additional years of trial followup there were no statistical differences in ICC cumulative incidence among screen-negative women, but numbers were low with four ICC cases observed among women screened hrHPV negative in the intervention group.
+The longest maximum screening intervals tested were in the FINNISH trial124 (5 years) and the POBASCAM trial^{120, 133, 134} (4 to 5 years).
+The shortest intervals were tested in the ARTISTIC trial with two screening rounds at approximately 3-year intervals.^{116, 136-138} There were no ICC cases among women who had screened negative at the previous round.
+The longer interval trials did identify ICC cases among women who had tested negative, but attribution to the interval is not certain because these trials had larger samples than ARTISTIC, and there were very few ICC cases overall.
+Specifically, in the FINNISH trial, there were 5 ICC cases (of 57,135 screened) in the intervention group and 2 ICC cases (of 61,241 screened) in the control group after a negative screening result at the first round of screening and 5 years of followup (maximum).
+The POBASCAM trial reported 13 cases of ICC among women with normal cytology in the control arm, and 2 cases of ICC among women with normal cotesting results (i.e., cytology normal, hrHPV negative) over two rounds of screening.
+In 14 additional years of trial followup there were no statistical differences in ICC cumulative incidence among screen-negative women, but numbers were low, with 4 ICC cases observed among women who were hrHPV- in the intervention group.